Early Years Education (EYE) funding for eligible 2 year olds and all 3 and 4 year olds

 - three or four years

 they are entitled to access up to 15 hours a week over 38 weeks of free Early Years Education.
-This is a total of 570 hours in each 12 month period from the date your child becomes eligible.
+This is a total of 570 hours, which can also be taken over more weeks with less hours.
+The free entitlement starts the funding period after your child becomes age eligible and continues until they start school.

 - How free Early Years Education hours is delivered